 Image source: Customer photo (Colin B.)

-Our standard glaze is, as its name suggests, the most basic framing option, with a glossy and slightly reflective finish.
-This type of glaze is a great alternative to picture frame glass, while still being very affordable.
+This type of glaze is a great alternative to standard picture frame glass, while still being very affordable.
 It is just as thick as its glass counterpart, with the added benefit of being shatter-resistant.
 This option will work best if you plan to hang your frame somewhere with minimal natural light or your artwork isn’t rare or particularly valuable.

 Image source: Instagram (@clairepeder)

-The UV-protective glaze has all the qualities of standard framer's grade plexiglass, but with the important added benefit of being designed to filter out up to 99% of ultraviolet rays.
-UV rays will cause paper-based artwork to fade and yellow over time, so this glaze type will ensure that the contents of the frame remain in pristine condition.
+The UV-protective glaze has all the qualities of standard framing grade acrylic, but with the important added benefit of being designed to filter out up to 99% of ultraviolet rays.
+UV rays will cause colors in artwork and photos to fade and paper to yellow over time, so this glaze type will ensure that the contents of the frame remain in pristine condition.
 Both sunlight and indoor lights emit UV rays that can cause artwork to fade and deteriorate.

 Image source: Customer photo (Maria C.) - Read our customer reviews here

-The Non-glare plexi has a matte coating on one side that effectively diminishes the reflection of light off of its surface.
-This finish is especially useful if your space is brightly-lit or if your print has a lot of dark colors so you can have unhindered viewing of your artwork or photo.
-Level's non-glare glaze also has the added benefit of protecting your artwork against harmful UV light so you can rest easy knowing it can be thoroughly appreciated and safe from discoloration.
+The Non-glare glaze has a matte coating on one side that effectively diffuses the reflection of light off its surface.
+This finish is especially useful if your space is brightly-lit so you can have unhindered viewing of your artwork.
+Level's non-glare glaze also has the added benefit of protecting your artwork against harmful UV light, so you can rest easy knowing your art can be thoroughly appreciated and safe from discoloration.